 The coronavirus (COVID-19) pandemic causes a public health and economic crisis throughout the world.
 In April 2020, the unemployment rate reached 14.8 percent.
 The U.S. death toll from COVID reached more than 500,000 by February 2021 and continued to rise.
 Rapidly developed vaccines reduce hospitalizations and deaths, but experts had to analyze mutating variants continually.
 As the shock of the pandemic began to wane, economic indicators pointed to solid growth in the southeastern U.S. President Trump was defeated in 2020 but asserted the election was fraudulent.
 Hundreds were arrested after the January 6, 2021 riot at the U.S. Capitol, the same day the Electoral College officially elected former Vice President Joe Biden as president.
 His running mate, Kamala Harris, became first female, first black and first Asian-American vice president.
-Toy Story 4 wins Best Animated Feature in 2020, and the pandemic delayed the Tokyo 2020 Summer Olympic Games to 2021.
+The pandemic delayed the Tokyo 2020 Summer Olympic Games to 2021, and in 2022, inflation rates reached historic highs, driven by supply chain disruptions, labor shortages, and increased demand for goods and services post-pandemic.